1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

 This program transforms an ESP32 into an AirTag detector (or any other BLE device) and pushes notifications to a dashboard in Home Assistant, which manages the OTAs and the Alexa integration.

 There are a myriad of use cases for this device.
 I personally created it to know when my cats decide to start eating my plants or go into a room they are not supposed to be in.
 Both of my cats have an AirTag on their collar, in case one day they escape, so I can get an idea of what neighborhood they could be in.
-I then use that same air tags to detect if they are nearby.
+I then use these same air tags to detect if they are nearby.
 I have a spare iPhone I used to set them up on the Find My network, but then shut it off.
 The anti-stalker feature of the AirTag makes it advertise its presence every 2 seconds when they've been out of range of the parent phone for a while.
 Both the Address() and ManufacturerData() of the AirTag changes periodically, but we can extract the first few characters of the ManufacturerData() to identify it.
-More info on the Advertising Data can be found [here](https://adamcatley.com/AirTag.html)
+More info on the Advertising Data can be found [here](https://adamcatley.com/AirTag.html).
+> [!TIP]
+> The anti-stalker feature now also makes the AirTag beep every few hours.
+I just opened it up and removed the diaphragm that amplifies the sound.
+There are plenty of videos online on how to do it without breaking your AirTag.
+While this doesn't completely turn off the sound, it makes the sound not noticeable, which is kind of important if your pet is going to be carrying it all the time.
+The anti-stalker feature only activates if it doesn't detect your iPhone for X number of hours.
+I use Android, so my iPhone is stored in a box turned off.

 Other cases could be setting a trap door that only gets activated by a specific type of BLE device (e.g. backyard dog trap door), etc.